Terrub/Samuel/README.md

  - The top bar represents the melee swing timer
  - The bottom bar represents the ranged swing timer

+### INSTALLATION

+#### From here on github:
+ - On the right of the github page, under the header 'Releases', click the "tags" button
+ - Click the tag called: "latest"
+ - Under the header 'Assets' click and download the file: `Samuel.zip`
+ - Opening the Samuel.zip archive should show a single folder called `Samuel`
+ - Copy that folder inside the /Interface/AddOns/ folder of your client.

 ### SLASH COMMANDS
  - `/sam [command] [parameters]`
  - `/samuel [command] [parameters]`